-Log monitoring, log analysis, and log analytics are more important than ever as organizations adopt more cloud-native technologies, containers, and microservices-based architectures.
+Log monitoring and management are now crucial as organizations adopt more cloud-native technologies, containers, and microservices-based architectures.

 What are logs?

-A log is a detailed, timestamped record of an event generated by an operating system, computing environment, application, server, or network device.
+A log is a timestamped record of an event generated by an operating system, application, server, or network device.
 Logs can include data about user inputs, system processes, and hardware states.

-Log files contain much of the data that makes a system observable: for example, records of all events that occur throughout the operating system, network devices, pieces of software, or even communication between users and application systems.
-“Logging” is the practice of generating and storing logs for later analysis.
+Log files contain much of the data that makes a system observable — for example, records of all events that occur throughout the operating system, network devices, or pieces of software.
+Logs even record communication between users and application systems.
+Logging is the practice of generating and storing logs for later analysis.

 What is log monitoring?